lmtoy/lmtoy_2018-S1-MU-8/README.md

 This project observed NGC5194 (M51) in CO and HCN.
 It was published in arXiv
-(accepted for publication in ApJ on April 15, 2022)
+(accepted for publication in ApJ on April 15, 2022) - [Heyer et. al 2022]

 The data produced in the paper were processed with the very first "unnamed" version of the pipeline: lmtoy_reduce.sh and lmtoy_combine.sh.